mpi4jax/mpi4jax/paper.md

 # Summary

 The tensor framework JAX [@jax] combines expressivity and performance while retaining an accessible pure Python interface.
-Expressivity is achieved by treating functions as first-class objects, while efficiency is obtained by compiling to machine code Just-Ahead-Of-Time.
+Expressivity is achieved by treating functions as first-class objects, while efficiency is obtained by compiling to machine code just-ahead-of-time.

 However, machine learning and (high-performance) scientific computing are often conducted on different hardware stacks: Machine learning is typically done on few highly parallel units (GPUs or TPUs) connected to a single host CPU, while scientific models tend to run on clusters of dozens to thousands of CPUs.
 Unfortunately, support from JAX and the underlying compiler XLA is more mature in the former case.